jasonkronemeyer/jasonkronemeyer.github.io/notes/lesson-cnc.md

 ### What are CNC Machines and Robots?
 - **CNC Machines**: These are machines that cut, shape, and create parts from materials like metal or wood.
 They follow specific coordinates to move in different directions and create precise shapes.
-- **Robots in Manufacturing**: Robots use coordinates to pick up items, move them, and assemble products.
+- **Robots in Manufacturing**: Robots use coordinates to pick up items, move them, and assemble (weld) products.
 They follow a set path defined by coordinates to perform their tasks accurately.

 ### Let's Play with Coordinates!
 Imagine we have a robot that needs to move to different spots on a grid.
 Each spot has a coordinate, like (2, 3).
 Let's use Python to move our robot to different coordinates!